 In addition to being an excellent choice for urban sophisticates, this

-neighborhood is also a very good choice for families with school-aged children and highly educated executives.
+neighborhood is also a very good choice for highly educated executives and families with school-aged children.

 Notable & Unique: Diversity